News date: 28 September 2020

 In order to defend the client’s interests, Ilyashev & Partners appealed against the AMCU’s decision to the court.

 By upholding the decisions in favor of the claimants, issued earlier by the court of first instance and the court of appeal, the Supreme Court confirmed the legality of actions undertaken by Master-Avia LLC and ME IA Kyiv (Zhulyany) and revoked the AMCU’s decision on imposition of fines.

-“Since these companies – following the merger allowed by the AMCU – became control-related companies, the Supreme Court agreed with the findings of the Economic Court of Kyiv and the Northern Economic Court of Appeal that the agreements concluded between them cannot be considered anti-competitive concerted actions, – commented on the decision the Partner, Attorney at Law, Head of Antitrust and Competition Practice Oleksandr Fefelov. – In addition, the Supreme Court confirmed that the text of the Master Agreement for the provision of ground handling services at the IA Kyiv contains no provisions aimed at restricting competition in the market of ground handling services at the airport”.
+“Since these companies – following the merger allowed by the AMCU – became control-related companies, the Supreme Court agreed with the findings of the Commercial Court of Kyiv City and the Northern Commercial Court of Appeal that the agreements concluded between them cannot be considered anti-competitive concerted actions, – commented on the decision the Partner, Attorney at Law, Head of Antitrust and Competition Practice Oleksandr Fefelov. – In addition, the Supreme Court confirmed that the text of the Master Agreement for the provision of ground handling services at the IA Kyiv contains no provisions aimed at restricting competition in the market of ground handling services at the airport”.

 Ilyashev & Partners represented the interests of Master-Avia LLC and ME IA Kyiv (Zhulyany) at all stages of litigation up to the Supreme Court.